CoastAdapt

 Accessing data or descriptions of how climate will change is essential to support your understanding of how climate change may affect you.
 In doing this you need to know how to interpret this information.

-At this early stage – known as a first pass risk assessment – you don't need to source extensive data or detailed visualisations.
+At this early stage – known as a first pass risk assessment or screening – you don't need to source extensive data or detailed visualisations.
 Sufficient is a broad understanding of potential climate risks.

 More detailed data, mapping, and analysis can be introduced later – particularly if your area of interest is identified as having a high risk of climate change impacts.